Neuro-Oncology

 - unusual fetal movements suggestive of intrauterine seizures | |||

-• In developing countries, performing genetic studies is difficult; thus, administration of pyridoxine in infants with refractory seizures with unknown etiology is still very useful, not only from a therapeutic but also from a diagnostic point of view.
+• In developing countries, performing genetic studies is difficult; thus, administration of pyridoxine in infants with drug-resistant seizures of unknown etiology is still very useful, not only from a therapeutic but also from a diagnostic point of view.
 Once a clinical diagnosis of pyridoxine dependency has been established by demonstrating cessation of seizures after the addition of pyridoxine to the treatment, biochemical and molecular studies are recommended. | |||

 • In an infant with good response to pyridoxine, the vitamins should be withdrawn to confirm the diagnosis.
 If the seizures recur, lifelong pyridoxine therapy is required. | |||